pilsneyrouset/comparison_Notip-pARI/README.md

 # Notip vs pARI : Comparison of Post Hoc inference methods for fMRI

-This repository contains the code to reproduce all experiments of the paper (METTRE LIEN VERS ARTICLE).
+This repository contains the code to reproduce all experiments of the paper "Cluster Size Matters: A Comparative Study of Notip and pARI for Post Hoc Inference in fMRI" by Nils Peyrouset, Pierre Neuvial, and Bertrand Thirion.

-Note that the first time you run one of those scripts, the fMRI data fetching from Neurovault will take place, which takes a significant amount of time.
+Note that the first time these scripts are run, the fMRI data fetching from Neurovault will take place, which takes a significant amount of time.
 This only needs to be done once.

 ## Installing dependencies